Storyteller Tip on Story Impact © by Anna Lee Walters

 Rain is not completely gone.
 Infrequently it comes for a second or two or quickly accumulates until flash floods zip by in frightening roars, leaving their own tracks, deep arroyos, behind.
-The rapid and forceful strikes to the land are suddenly plain and a slow moving horse in the empty wash contrasts sharply with them.
+The rapid and forceful strikes to the land and a slow moving horse in the empty wash contrast sharply.
 His herd is no longer fat and it is decreasing.
 All the wild horses are bony grazing silhouettes.
 Some fare better than others.

 These are the signs in August.
 Drought looms and hovers.
 It is dead horses.
 It is people scouring for medicinal plants to make everything good again.
 There are teachings in all this but will we look deeply enough to see them?

-• Sort extraneous information (details) from concise but full and clear revelation (about a person, place or thing).
+• Sort extraneous information from concise, detailed, but full and clear revelations about a person, place or thing.

 • Notice how they juncture.

-• See and feel the contact made between a storyteller and audience.
+• See and feel the contact between a storyteller and audience.

 This process works for me, but I have been writing short stories (and novels) and teaching oral stories of Native American people for a very long time!
 Information shared here is from my personal experience as a writer and teacher.